ibexa/documentation-developer/docs/guide/shop_features/user_management.md

 ### Existing customers

-Customers who are set up in the connected ERP can activate their [[= product_name_com =]] accounts themselves by entering their customer number and one invoice number.
+Customers who are set up in the connected ERP can activate their [[= product_name =]] accounts themselves by entering their customer number and one invoice number.
 The data is sent to the ERP.
 If the data in ERP and the entered data match, the customer gets access to the shop immediately.
 A User Content item is created automatically with the customer number from the ERP.